Ankle Brachial Index (ABI) Test - Peripheral Artery Disease Screening

 • Recommended for at-risk populations

-When Should ABI Be Ordered?
+When Should Ankle Brachial Index Testing Be Ordered?

 • Leg pain with walking (claudication)